Natural Cosmetic Ingredient Supplier | Ethically Sourced

 Skin Barrier Repair

-The fatty acids and antioxidants in sacha inchi oil support the skin’s natural barrier function, helping to maintain a healthy and resilient skin barrier.
+The fatty acids and antioxidants support the skin’s natural barrier function, helping to maintain a healthy and resilient skin barrier.
 This can be particularly beneficial for those with dry or compromised skin.

 Acne and Blemish Control

-Sacha inchi oil’s anti-inflammatory properties and balanced fatty acid profile may help soothe acne-prone skin and reduce the appearance of blemishes.
+Due to its anti-inflammatory properties and balanced fatty acid profile it may help soothe acne-prone skin and reduce the appearance of blemishes.
 Its non-comedogenic nature means it is less likely to clog pores.

 Scar Reduction

-Regular use of sacha inchi oil might help improve the appearance of scars and promote skin regeneration, thanks to its nutrient-rich composition.
+Thanks to its nutrient-rich composition, it might help improve the appearance of scars and promote skin regeneration,

 Get an offer